A Field of Play design goes through multiple stages before the design engineers deliver documentation ready for the contractor to construct the works.

 - Engage with locals to establish site history

-In recent years services such as Nearmap and MetroMap have been providing access to high resolution and frequently updated images of our cities and regional areas.
-This imagery can be georeferenced into CAD software giving your engineers a cost-effective method to quickly assess the site and its constraints and can be used to produce high-level sketch designs prior to a feature survey being generated.
+In recent years services such as Nearmap and MetroMap have been providing access to high-resolution and frequently updated images of our cities and regional areas.
+This imagery can be georeferenced into CAD software giving your engineers a cost-effective method to quickly assess the site and its constraints, and can be used to produce high-level sketch designs prior to a feature survey being generated.

-Cadastral, feature and level survey
+Cadastral, feature and level survey for gathering more details

 - Boundaries of properties with neighbours (titles)